inloco/kafka-elasticsearch-injector/README.md

 This project exports metrics such as consumer lag by default.
 We don't have a grafana template ready for consumers but you can use existing dashboards as inspiration for your application.

+The exported metrics are:
+- `kafka_consumer_partition_delay`: number of records betweeen last record consumed successfully and the last record on kafka, by partition and topic.
+- `kafka_consumer_records_consumed_successfully`: number of records consumed successfully by this instance.

 ## Development

 Clone the repo, install dep and retrieve dependencies: